 2. Then click Manage Grades.

-3. Each grade will have a number beside it indicating the grade order.
-To reshuffle the order, use the drag-handle beside each grade to move up or down the list.
+3. Each grade will have a number beside it indicating its order in the grade hierarchy.
+To change the order, use the drag-handle next to each grade to move it up or down the list.
 The highest ranked grade will be in position (1).